2018 Liga Futebol Amadora

 The 2018 Liga Futebol Amadora is the third season of the Liga Futebol Amadora.
 The season began on 3 March 2018.
 The Primeira Divisão began on March 3 and finished on August 5, while the Segunda Divisão began on March 6 and was finished on August 6.

 All Primeira Divisão games are played at the Dili Municipal Stadium, Kampo Demokrasia, Baucau Municipal Stadium and Malibaca Yamato Stadium, while all Segunda Divisão games are played at the Kampo Demokrasia.
+Many top-tier league games took place in front of hundreds of spectators.